oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ![Checking if we have to take care of binary XML datatypes](./images/precheck-task8-src.png " ")

 Only XML data in SYSAUX tablespace which you're not going to migrate.
-So ignore it.
+So ignore them.
+Had there been such tables, you must move them using Data Pump export/import.

 * [Is it supported to do a Transport Tablespace (TTS) Import with Data Pump on a tablespace with binary XML objects ?
 (Doc ID 1908140.1) ](https://support.oracle.com/epmos/faces/DocumentDisplay?id=1908140.1&displayIndex=1)